jxxcarlson/MiniLatexTechOverview/accumulator.md

 # Accumulators

-As noted in the overview, one uses "Accumulators" to collect information about sequentially numbered sections, cross-references, tables of content, etc., then use it to render the source text with these features.
+As noted in the overview, one uses an accumulator to collect information about sequentially numbered sections, cross-references, tables of content, etc., then uses a second accumulator to render the source text with these features.
 Accumulators are made of up of reducers and folds:

 ```elm